arjunmahishi/randOME/README.md

 A CLI tool to generate a (pseudo)random stream of open metrics data for debugging prometheus based TSDBs and tools that depend on it.
 This is very similar to [Avalanche](https://github.com/prometheus-community/avalanche).
 While avalanche focuses more on the "load testing" aspect of things, randOME focuses more on the actual data generated.

-By controlling the shape of the data, users can test, debug, and benchmark specific scenarios related to alerting, visualization, storage, and performance.
+By controlling the shape of the data, you can test/debug/benchmark specific scenarios related to alerting, visualization, storage, and performance.
 With randOME, you can create more targeted and meaningful tests that enable you to optimize your systems more effectively.

 ---